SnShyk/CC-106395/Phase3/Readme.md

 <!-- Replace name and student ids with acutally group member names and ids-->
 ## Project Description ##
 In this project we learn how to use compiler.
 We work on choco py language using LEX & YACC.
 ChocoPy is a programming language designed for teaching an undergraduate course on programming languages and compilers.
 ChocoPy is a restricted subset of Python 3.6, using static type annotations to enforce compile-time type safety.
 Lex and yacc are tools used to generate lexical analyzers and parsers.
-I assume you can program in C and understand data structures
+I assume you can program in C and understand data structures such as

 ##Sample Language Used ##
 i used python syantx or calculator program run